theNewDynamic/minjinlee.com/content/news/talks-at-google-musings-writings-asian-american-voices.md

 description: ''

 ---
-Bestselling author Min Jin Lee provides a masterclass on writing.
-In addition, she speaks about representation in media, fiction, non-fiction and her views on the evolving Asian-American identity.
+"Bestselling author Min Jin Lee provides a masterclass on writing.
+In addition, she speaks about representation in media, fiction, non-fiction and her views on the evolving Asian-American identity."

 Moderated by Michelle Pham.